Henry K. Ellyson: Early and family life

-Henry K. Ellyson was born in Henrico County, Virginia on July 31, 1823, to Onan Ellyson (who had served as an ensign in the American Revolutionary War before becoming a wheelwright), and his wife of little more than a year, the former Mary Jane Huot (1797–1842).
+Henry K. Ellyson was born in Henrico County, Virginia, on July 31, 1823, to Onan Ellyson (who had served as an ensign in the American Revolutionary War before becoming a wheelwright), and his wife of little more than a year, the former Mary Jane Huot.
 They named their first born son to honor preacher Henry Keeling, first editor of the Baptist Religious Herald, corresponding secretary of the Baptist Education society and future president of Richmond College. by 1830, the family included three sons and a daughter.

-Ellyson married Philadelphia-born Elizabeth Pinkney Barnes (1813–1886) in Richmond on June 20, 1843.
-Three sons and a spinster daughter survived their parents, but their son Luther B. Ellyson (1849–1864) died in the besieged Confederate capitol on November 1864, and two daughters died as infants.
-Before the American Civil War, H. K. Ellyson owned four enslaved people in 1850, and still owned one enslaved 35 year old black woman in 1860.
+Ellyson married Philadelphia-born Elizabeth Pinkney Barnes in Richmond on June 20, 1843.
+Three sons and a spinster daughter survived their parents, but their son Luther B. Ellyson (1849–1864) died in the besieged Confederate capitol in November 1864, and two daughters died as infants.
+Before the American Civil War, H. K. Ellyson owned four enslaved people in 1850, and still owned one enslaved 35-year-old black woman in 1860.
 By 1870 the H.K.
 Ellyson household included their surviving first-born son, Henry Theodore Ellyson (1844–1919, who assisted in the printing office and lived with his slightly older wife Lizzie and their infant daughter Mary L. Ellyson), James Taylor Ellyson (b.
 1846 and his slightly older wife Lora), William Ellyson (1851–1919), Betty Ellyson (1859–1922) as well as three black female and one black male servant.